Liam Bonetig: International career

 Bonetig has represented Australia at youth level, including appearances for the under-20 national team.

 Style of play

 Bonetig is known for his aerial dominance, composure in possession, and ability to build play from the back—traits often highlighted by his coaches at both Celtic and Melbourne City.

 Personal life

-He is the younger brother of fellow professional footballer Alex Bonetig, who also plays in the A-League for Western Sydney Wanderers.
+He is the younger brother of fellow professional footballer Alex Bonetig, who also plays in MLS for Portland Timbers.